Strategic Copywriting & Publication Design for Regional Institutions, Arts Organizations & Mission-Driven Brands.

-Take time to read a good story.
+My blogs.
+Take a few minutes to read a good story.

 We’re often bombarded with the advice to “go find your purpose.”
 It sounds inspiring, but is it actually helpful?
 Author Candy Valentino challenges this head-on in her book, Wealth Habits: “I hate to say it, but I have to say it: go find your purpose is just like follow your passions.
 It’s terrible advice.”
 Valentino’s…